-The Preserve provides primitive camping, backcountry tent camping, and equestrian camping opportunities.
+The Preserve provides primitive camping, backcountry tent camping, and equestrian camping opportunities through an SUA.
 These opportunities are accessible from the primary access points.
-Each of the sites are equipped with picnic tables, and fire rings.
+Each of the sites are equipped with picnic tables and fire rings.
 Potable water is not provided on the property.
 Camping at the Preserve is available at no cost to the user, but a free reservation must be made through the WaterMatters.org/Reservation website prior to camping at a site.

-Wildlife Viewing, Hunting, Fishing and Boating
+Wildlife Viewing, Hunting, Fishing, and Boating

 The Preserve has a wide variety of wildlife viewing opportunities.
-The Hillsborough River that flows through the property provides for observing an abundance of bird species, as well as a variety of terrestrial habitats containing a wide range of wildlife species, such as deer, gopher tortoises, turkeys, sandhill cranes, and bald eagles.
+The Hillsborough River flows through the property and provides opportunity for observing an abundance of bird species, as well as a variety of terrestrial habitats containing a wide range of wildlife species such as deer, gopher tortoises, turkeys, sandhill cranes, and bald eagles.
 This positive species richness is indicative of proper land management practices which have created flourishing natural habitats throughout the Preserve.

-Currently, there is a land use agreement with FWC for hunting opportunities on the Preserve; however, hunting is only allowed within the portion of the Upper Hillsborough Tract that lies between County Road 54 and the Alston Tract.
+Currently, there is a land use agreement with FWC for hunting opportunities on the Preserve; however, hunting is only allowed within the portion of the Upper Hillsborough Tract that lies south of County Road 54 and north of the Alston Tract.